NoahStolk/ddinfo-web/docs/architecture/project-types-and-dependencies.md

-# Architecture
+# Project types and dependencies

-## Project types and dependencies
+## Layers

-The project type `*-core`/`core` are reusable libraries that one or more groups of other project types can depend on, including the group itself.
-For example, a `razor-core` project can depend on another `razor-core` project, but a `razor` project cannot depend on another `razor` project.
+DevilDaggersInfo is separated into layers, then into project types, then into individual projects (C# projects).

 ### Library layer